huggingface/huggingface_hub/docs/hub/how-to-downstream.md

 'https://huggingface.co/lysandre/arxiv-nlp/resolve/main/config.json'
 ```

 Specify a particular file version by providing the file revision.
-The file revision can be a branch, a tag, or a commit hash:
+The file revision can be a branch, a tag, or a commit hash.
+If you choose to use the commit hash, it must be the full-length hash instead of a 7-character commit hash.

 ```python
 >>> hf_hub_url(repo_id="lysandre/arxiv-nlp", filename="config.json", revision="877b84a8f93f2d619faa2a6e514a32beef88ab0a")